S1rDev10us/Typescript-MotionCanvasExporters/README.md

 # Motion Canvas Exporters

-An unofficial edit of the exporters for [Motion Canvas](https://motion-canvas.io) so they support transparency.
+An unofficial edit of the exporters for [Motion Canvas](https://motion-canvas.io) so it supports transparency.

 ## Installation